-In terms of management, one of the biggest criticisms moved to Microsoft has always been to not have management tool for small businesses but to have only products dedicated to the large companies, like System Center.
-SMB that want to manage their servers but until April 2018 they were forced to buy third party software or rely on Windows Server native consoles, with a very bad experience.
+In terms of management, one of the biggest criticisms of Microsoft has always been to not have management tools for small businesses but to have only products dedicated to large companies, like System Center.
+SMB that want to manage their servers but until April 2018 they were forced to buy third party software or rely on a Windows Server native consoles, with a very bad experience.

-At the heart of the Windows Server 2019 ecosystem we find Windows Admin Center, an HTML5 portal that allows you to consolidate the various management consoles without the use of agent and in Free.
+At the heart of the Windows Server 2019 ecosystem we find Windows Admin Center, an HTML5 portal that allows you to consolidate the various management consoles without the use of agent and for Free.
 Thanks to its flexibility, the console can be used internally or even for remote management.
-Windows Admin Center is not only the tool to use, but in some cases is the only means to manage Windows Server 2019 roles (in addition to PowerShell); among these we find Storage Migration Services, System Insights, SDN, without forgetting the many native integrations with the Microsoft Azure world.
+Windows Admin Center is not only the tool to use, but in some cases the only means to manage Windows Server 2019 roles (in addition to PowerShell); among these we find Storage Migration Services, System Insights and SDN, without forgetting the many native integrations with the Microsoft Azure world.

 Machine Learning ed AI

 Prevention is better than cure!
-We have been taught this mantra, from an early age and it is perhaps one of the most absolute truths that we can adapt in every condition of our lives.
-Windows Server 2019 introduces, at no additional cost, an analysis system called System Insights that allows administrators to have the situation under control of their own servers, having a behavioral analysis to avoid blockages or slowdowns.
+We have been taught this mantra from an early age and it is perhaps one of the most absolute truths that we can adapt in every condition of our lives.
+Windows Server 2019 introduces at no additional cost, an analysis system called System Insights that allows administrators to have the situation under control on their own servers, having a behavioral analysis to avoid blockages or slowdowns.
 All this is the result of artificial intelligence and Machine Learning, which is able to monitor the most important parameters.